serigra/CV-Typst-Template/README.md

 # CV template based on Quarto, R and Typst.

 This is a CV template based on Quarto, R and Typst.
+Find a template for a cover letter in my repo [Letter-Typst-Template](https://github.com/serigra/Letter-Typst-Template).

 Large parts of this code are borrowed from Kazuharu Yanagimoto's [typst implementation](https://github.com/kazuyanagimoto/quarto-awesomecv-typst), which again is based on Byungjin Park’s LaTex implementation ([Awesome-CV](https://github.com/posquit0/Awesome-CV)), which again is inspired by